Maintaining the Union of Unit Discs under Insertions with Near-Optimal Overhead: Maintaining Lower Envelope of Pseudo-Lines

-We describe a data structure to dynamically maintain the lower envelope of an arrangement of planar pseudo-lines under insertions and deletions.
-Even though we present our data structure for pseudo-lines, it holds for more general classes of planar curves; see below.
+We describe a dynamic data structure to maintain the lower envelope of a set of $x$-monotone pseudo-lines in $\R^2$ under insertions and deletions, which also works for a more general class of planar curves; see below.